ShrimpFriedCode/graph-pre-lecture-superfoil123/README.md

-# graph-pre-lecture
+# Pre-lecture assignment about Graphs

-Pre-lecture assignment about Adjacency List graphs
+The objects of this assignment is to complete an implementation of the `AdjacencyList` class in the file `src/graphs/AdjacencyList.java`.